Skip to content

 v0 trust boundary

 In agh-network/v0, messages are treated as unverified.
 The proof field is preserved for wire compatibility, but v0 receivers do not use it to mark identity as verified.
-AGH still applies local runtime controls: channel grammar, peer presence, delivery queues, prompt wrappers, capability checks for write surfaces, and durable audit records.
+AGH still applies local runtime controls: workspace identity, channel grammar, peer presence, conversation-container membership, delivery queues, prompt wrappers, capability checks for write surfaces, and durable audit records.

 The v1 RFC adds a baseline trust profile for verified peer identity.
 That is a protocol direction, not a requirement to understand the current runtime pages.